-In consequence, many fonts either use fallback rendering, replacing missing glyphs by taking them from any other font featuring the missing glyph and available to the user’s client, or such glyphs are not represented correctly at all by fonts, with overlapping and misplacement of diacritics occurring frequently.
+In consequence, many fonts use fallback rendering, replacing missing glyphs by taking them from any other font featuring the missing glyph and available to the user’s client.
+In other fonts, such glyphs may be represented with overlapping or misplacement of diacritics occurring frequently.
 Therefore, glyphs featuring base characters with several diacritics may become visually identical or confusable to readers with sequences of glyphs featuring the same diacritics on two separate code points or may even become effectively invisible in context by crossing over into adjacent glyphs.

 6.1.4 Variants Due to Transitivity